rickyfamily/Net.Aop/README.md

 **5. Exception filter**

 It's used to apply global policies to unhandled exceptions.
-The exceptions in the following cases can be catched by it,
+The exceptions in the following cases can be cached by it,

 (1) Action has unhandled exception